Bouregreg Marina, Maroc ⵍⵎⵖⵔⵉⴱ المغرب - Things to Do in Bouregreg Marina

 Top Things to Do in Bouregreg Marina

-Booking Tip: Entry to the kasbahs is free, but guided tours cost around 150-300 MAD ($15-30).
-Visit early morning or late afternoon for the best lighting and fewer crowds.
-Look for licensed guides with official badges.
+Booking Tip: Free to explore independently, though guided tours cost 200-400 MAD ($20-40).
+Best visited in morning or late afternoon to avoid midday heat.
+Look for certified guides with official badges.

-Take a scenic boat cruise along the Bouregreg River, offering unique perspectives of both Rabat and Salé from the water.
-The cruise passes under the iconic Hassan II Bridge and provides excellent photo opportunities of the historic architecture and modern developments.
+Enjoy a scenic boat ride along the Bouregreg River, offering unique perspectives of both Rabat and Salé from the water.
+These cruises provide excellent photo opportunities of the marina, historic kasbahs, and traditional architecture lining the riverbanks.
+Some tours include sunset cruises with traditional Moroccan tea service.

 Getting There